-Library Facility Ownership
+Library Facility Ownership Policy

-It is the policy of Sno-Isle Libraries (the Library) to own library facilities when the library's ability to provide library service is best served.
+The purpose of this policy is to set the conditions under which Sno-Isle Libraries (the Library) assumes ownership of a library facility.
+It is the policy of the Library to own library facilities when the library's ability to provide library service is best served.

 - They are annexed to the Library;